divegrohlz/harleyrefresh/README.md

 <br>

 #### Pull remote files
-* Before *pushing* your changes to the repository, you have to first *pull*. *Pulling* grabs the remote repository contents and merges them into your local folder.
-To pull from the repository, simply run the follwing command `git pull`.
-Send me a message if there are ever any conflicts.
+* Before **pushing** your changes to the repository, you have to first **pull**. **Pulling** grabs the remote repository contents and merges them into your local folder.
+To pull from the repository, simply run the following command `git pull`.
+Send me a message if there are ever any conflicts at this point.

 <br>